Align TypeScript Standards With JSON Schema

 The Book JSON

-Let's add some info to our basic example.json
+Let's add some info to our basic example.json file that we can test against:

 { "author": { "name": "Dennis O'Keeffe", "preferredName": "Dennis", "age": 28, "gender": "male" }, "title": "The Greatness Of Strict Schemas", "publisher": "Real Publisher (definitely not fake)" }